RateCity.com.au

 Cancelling a home insurance policy

-To cancel your home insurance policy, all you have to do is get in touch with your current insurer and advise them of this decision.
-You can do this either by sending an email or calling your insurer.
+To cancel your home insurance policy, you can simply get in touch with your current insurer and advise them of this decision.
+You can do this by sending an email or live chat, calling your insurer, or by logging into your account on the insurer’s website.

 Some insurers may charge you a cancellation fee - typically around $30-$40, depending on the insurer.